 Numerous employees are proud of their careers and feel that the information on a resume should reflect everything they have achieved.
 The resume should not, however, contain every detail.
-It should only include knowledge that will assist you in getting an interview.
+It should only include knowledge that will assist you in answering relevant interview questions.
 After all, it’s a one-page resume, right?

 The skills to put on your resume should be organized in bullet points with evidence and facts.
 That will demonstrate your skills and experience better than prison paragraphs.
 Bullet points can be a quick and efficient way to show the results you’ve delivered or the key experience you’ve acquired in previous jobs.

 Don’t just ramble on and on about how good you are at something that the job simply does not entail.
 Research the company and position thoroughly and thoughtfully and bring those skills that actually match to the fore.
 Show that you are fit for the position, not good in general.

 This should actually go without saying but, do not include skills that you do not actually possess.
 Not only will this make you out to be a liar in the long run, but more resume skills examples than necessary, will make the one that you actually possess not stand out anymore.

 Do you think your resume has what it takes to get employers’ attention?
 The secret is in the details and we have a special eye for that.